Aniumbott/LabStation/README.md

               // Authenticated users can create bookings for themselves, with 'Pending' or 'Waitlisted' status. allow create: if request.auth != null && request.resource.data.userId == request.auth.uid
                               && (request.resource.data.status == 'Pending' || request.resource.data.status == 'Waitlisted');
-                              // Removed: && !("createdAt" in request.resource.data); // Removed as it was causing issues with serverTimestamp
+                              // Removed: && !("createdAt" in request.resource.data); // This was causing issues with serverTimestamp

-              // Users can cancel their own 'Pending' or 'Waitlisted' bookings.
-              // Users can cancel their own 'Confirmed' bookings.
+              // Users can cancel their own 'Pending', 'Waitlisted', or 'Confirmed' bookings.
               // Users can log usage ('usageDetails') for their own 'Confirmed' bookings if the booking is in the past.
               // Admins or Lab Managers can perform other updates (e.g., change status). allow update: if request.auth != null && (